DPD Mission, Goals and Objectives

-The mission of the University of Minnesota DPD is to prepare students for entry into and successful completion of a Dietetic Internship, a variety of employment opportunities related to food and nutrition, or graduate/professional programs.
+The mission of the University of Minnesota DPD is to prepare students for entry into and successful completion of supervised practice leading to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist, a variety of employment opportunities related to food and nutrition, or graduate/professional programs.

 Goals and Objectives

-- Provide a high quality undergraduate university education and advising support that facilitates entry into a Dietetic Internship, post-baccalaureate graduate/professional programs and/or the workforce in food, nutrition or health related fields.
+1. Provide a high quality undergraduate university education and advising support that facilitates our graduates to gain entry into accredited supervised practice, post-baccalaureate graduate/professional programs and/or the workforce in food, nutrition or health related fields.

-- Over a five year period, 60% of the DPD graduates will apply to dietetic internship within 12 months of graduation
+- 60% of the DPD graduates will apply for admission to a supervised practice program prior to 12 months of graduation

-- 85% of students are expected to complete the program requirements within 3 semesters after completion of FSCN 4667 course
+- At least 80% of DPD students are expected to complete the program requirements within 1.5 years after completion of FSCN 4667 – Senior Seminar for the DPD course

-- Internship directors/employers who respond to our surveys will state “agree” or “strongly agree” to greater than 50% of questions regarding the high level of preparation of our graduates
+- Supervised program directors who respond to our surveys will state “agree” or “strongly agree” to greater than 50% of questions regarding our graduate’s high level of preparation of our supervised practice

 - DPD graduates who complete a Dietetic Internship and pass the RDN exam typically obtain work as a Registered Dietitian Nutritionist within one year of graduation.